snabbco/snabb/README.md

 The test script is a copy of [luaunit](https://github.com/rjpcomputing/luaunit).
 I have made some modifications to allow tests to be skipped, which are not really general enough to push upstream, although I would like a nicer solution.

-I have added initial coverage tests (now need fixing), and a C test to check constants and structures.
+I have added initial coverage tests (now needs fixing), and a C test to check constants and structures.
 The C test is useful for picking up errors but needs a comprehensive set of headers which eg is not available on most ARM machines so it can be difficult to run.
 I am putting together a set of hardware to run comprehensive tests on to make this less of an issue.

 There is now [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x64, glibc) at present.
 You can [see the test results here](https://travis-ci.org/justincormack/ljsyscall).
 If you fork the code you should be able to run these tests by setting up your own Travis account, and they will also be run for pull requests.

 I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) for checking struct offsets.

-Adding buildbot tests for a wider variety of architectures, as Travis is limited to Linux/Ubuntu.
+There are buildbot tests for a wider variety of architectures, as Travis is limited to Linux/Ubuntu.
 Currently building on Linux ARM, PowerPC, x64 and x86, NetBSD x86 and x64, FreeBSD x64, OpenBSD x64; more targets to come soon.
 The [buildbot dashboard is now up](http://build.myriabit.eu:8010/).

 ## What is implemented?